ofasgard/VulnVMWriteUps/writeups/EvilScience.md

 Although I had achieved a rudimentary PHP shell via `/var/log/auth.log`, there were a couple of problems with it:

 * It was transient.
 The auth.log file cycles regularly, and after a while my shell will disappear.
 * It was messy.
-The output of my files is interspersed with the contents of the log file.
+The output of my commands is interspersed with the contents of the log file.
 * It was non-interactive.
 This means I can't use sudo or any program that requires access to a TTY.

 With this in mind, I decided to set about improving my shell.
 The first problem was tackled easily enough: